 Fast forward a few years working in graphic design, and now I’m deciding to push my skills further and pursue a career in User Interface Design.

-To better understand why I’ve chosen to study UI Design with CareerFoundry, let’s start by looking at the differences between graphic design and user interface (UI) design.
+To better understand why I’ve chosen to study UI Design with CareerFoundry, I’ll take you through my journey from graphic design to UI.

 Graphic Design is:

 The art and practice of planning and projecting ideas and experiences with visual and textual content.
 The form of the communication can be physical or virtual, and may include images, words, or graphic forms.

 To contrast that, Eric Bieller, the creator of the UI Design Program at CareerFoundry says that:

 UI design is focused on the design of the actual interface elements that the user interacts with to accomplish a goal within an application.

 To break this down even further, let’s jump into what each designer might be doing during a typical workday.

 2. A day in the life of a graphic designer